5 Things To Look For In Betsy DeVos' Confirmation Hearing

 Michigan has one of the least-regulated charter programs in the country and critics point to Detroit's troubles as one outcome of that.
 The state also has a high proportion of charter schools run by for-profit organizations.
 That's thanks, in part, to the advocacy and funding by DeVos, her family and the organizations they've supported.

-GOP senators on the committee, meantime, seem thrilled that a strong advocate of greater school choice is before them.
+GOP senators on the committee, meanwhile, seem thrilled that a strong advocate of greater school choice is before them.
 "Looking forward to working with her," Kentucky's Rand Paul tweeted after DeVos was nominated.

 4. Vouchers

-Choice critics also worry that DeVos will push the federal government towards vouchers for private schools, a policy opponents say has amounted to a triumph "of ideology over evidence."
+Choice critics also worry that DeVos will push the federal government toward vouchers for private schools, a policy opponents say has amounted to a triumph "of ideology over evidence."

-Conservatives, meantime, are elated that they have a nominee who they believe will stand up to teachers' unions they see as major impediments to choice and change.
+Conservatives, meanwhile, are elated that they have a nominee who they believe will stand up to teachers unions they see as major impediments to choice and change.

 Where does DeVos stand on key higher ed issues of access, debt, affordability and accountability that got lots of attention during the presidential race?